andboson/ab-go/README.md

 String with Slack endpoint url (incoming WebHoock) for sending results.

 ##### -name
-String of tested api name, who will be presented in results message in Slask.
+String of tested api name, who will be presented in results message in Slack.
 Used with `-slack` flag

 ##### -k
 Use HTTP KeepAlive feature